You are here

 The Polar Express

-As serious fans of Chris Van Allsburg's Caldecott award-winning The Polar Express, we're delighted to watch this animated version again and again.
+As serious fans of Chris Van Allsburg's Caldecott award-winning The Polar Express, we're delighted to watch this animated kids’ Christmas movie again and again.
 Tom Hanks voices multiple roles in this memorable tale about a train trip to the North Pole and the wonder of Christmas, as seen through the eyes of a young boy.

 Miracle on 34th Street

-A lovely, classic story about a six-year-old girl, Susan (Natalie Wood), who has doubts about the existence of Santa Claus and a department store Santa (Edmund Gwenn) who attempts to convince Susan and her mother (Maureen O'Hara) that he's the real deal.
-This version features the original 1947 black and white version as well as its colorized counterpart and bonus features.
+A lovely, classic Christmas story about Susan (Natalie Wood), a 6-year-old girl who has doubts about the existence of Santa Claus, and a department store Santa (Edmund Gwenn) who attempts to convince Susan and her mother (Maureen O'Hara) that he's the real deal.
+This timeless holiday film is a must-watch for anyone celebrating the season.

 Shrek the Halls